terhnt/freewallet-mobile/README.md

-FreeWallet
+FreeWallet Unobtanium
 =====
-FreeWallet is an open source mobile wallet which supports Unobtanium and Unoparty.
+FreeWallet Unobtanium is an open source mobile wallet forked from Freewallet.io which supports Unobtanium and Unoparty.

 Features
 =====